Red54/fvm/README.md

 	vmmr0 is a kernel module (driver) to accelerate qemu.

 How to Build :
-	On Linux Host, build it like kvm.
+	On Linux Host, build it like kvm;
 	On Windows Host (only support windows kernel version > 7600, amd64 architecture):
-	1.Build qemu-fvm :
+	1. Build qemu-fvm :
 		1. checkout source code.
 		2. modify winconf_64.sh :
 			modify this config